Seminar on the devolution of legislative competences in the autonomous regions

 Stating that the State, being stripped of the powers it transferred to New Caledonia, irreversibly, can no longer intervene in these matters, noting also that gender parity is respected in the neo- New Caledonian, proposing, in this respect, that the Moroccan Initiative provide more details on the reference to “appropriate female representation”.

-For his part, Dr. Jorge Farinacci Fernos, professor of law at the University of Puerto Rico, spoke at length about the different aspects that mark Puerto Rico’s relationship with the United States of America, in the context of its exercise of legislative power over local matters.
+For his part, Dr. Jorge Farinacci Fernos, professor of law at the University of Puerto Rico, spoke at length regarding the different aspects that mark Puerto Rico’s relationship with the United States of America, in the context of its exercise of legislative power over local matters.

 He also made a comparative exercise between the constitutional status of Puerto Rico, and that of the different states that make up the United States.
 Regarding the Moroccan Autonomy Initiative, he dwelt on articles 5, 6, 12, 14, 15, 16, 17, 19, 20 and 24, which, for him, constitute the most relevant articles. to the exercise of legislative power in the Sahara region.